 A good working relationship with the Government of Singapore (as the landlord of NISS' grounds) is important to the successful operation of the school and can also generate additional property development opportunities that support long-term growth.
 Under the 30-year lease granted to the Issuer, the Issuer must at all times be registered as a private education institution and comply with the covenants, conditions and agreements contained in the lease.
 In the event of non-compliance, the landlord has unilateral rights of termination under the lease which, if exercised, will cause the Issuer to suffer disruptions in the operations of its school resulting in an increase of its costs which could adversely affect the Issuer's business, prospects, results of operations and financial condition.

-The Issuer may be unable to develop, renovate or expand the facilities of its school complex the relevant leasehold land and buildings may not have the capacity to accommodate future expansion;
+The Issuer may be unable to develop, renovate or expand the facilities of its school complex

 When seeking to further develop, renovate or expand the facilities of NISS, the following difficulties could be experienced: